-All discipline will be documented in student's discipline record.
+All discipline will be documented in the student's discipline record.
 Other than a warning, parents will be notified of all disciplinary actions.
 Parents will be included in conferences with the student, teacher, and/or principal when deemed appropriate and necessary by the principal.

-ISS LOP NC NLE OSSOE RECA RIA RS In School Loss of No Notification to Out of School Removal from Restitution Referral to Suspension Privilege Credit Law Enforcement Suspension Extra Curricular if Superintendent or Expulsion Activities Appropriate
+ISS LOP NC NLE OSSOE RECA RIA RS In School Loss of No Notification to Out of School Suspension Removal from Extra Restitution Referral to Suspension Privilege Credit Law Enforcement or Expulsion Curricular if Superintendent Activities Appropriate